-The Family and Demography Foundation and the Interregional Public Organization "For Family Rights" are Russian non-governmental organizations working to support the family, the "natural and fundamental group unit of society" entitled to "protection by society and the State" (Article 16(3) of UDHR), which includes protecting the relevant fundamental human rights.
-Both are independent NGOs and receive no public funding.
+The Family and Demography Foundation, the Interregional Public Organization "For Family Rights" and the All-Ukrainian Public Organization "The Parents' Committee of Ukraine" are non-governmental organizations working to support the family, the "natural and fundamental group unit of society" entitled to "protection by society and the State" (Article 16(3) of UDHR), which includes protecting the relevant fundamental human rights.
+All three are independent NGOs and receive no public funding.